WDPS-Group2/html-processor/README.md

 # Setup and running
+Summary of all the commands that need to be issued in order to run the solution.
 ## Python
 This project is configured to run with **Python 3.6**.
-In order to load Python 3.6 on the DAS4 cluster, please run `module load python/3.6.0`
+In order to load Python 3.6 on the DAS4 cluster, please run:

+`module load python/3.6.0`

 ## Hadoop

-Please make sure you have Hadoop module enabled: `module load hadoop/2.7.6`.
+Please make sure you have Hadoop module enabled:

+`module load hadoop/2.7.6`.

 ## Prun

-Please make sure you have Prun module enabled: `module load prun`.
-This is necessary in order to reserve nodes for Elasticsearch and Trident.
+Please make sure you have Prun module enabled.
+This is necessary in order to reserve nodes for Elasticsearch and Trident:

+`module load prun`

 ## Input file

 The input script requires the WARC archive to be stored in **HDFS**.
 You can store a WARC archive by using the following command as an example:

 `hadoop fs -put /home/wdps1902/data/sample.warc.gz /user/wdps1902`

+## Project location

+This project can be found in the DAS4 cluster under: ***/home/wdps1902/html-processor***.
+You can navigate there by issuing the commmand:

+`cd /home/wdps1902/html-processor`.

 ## Installing Dependencies

-In order to setup a python virtual environment and install the necessary dependencies for this project, you can issue the following commmands:
+Make sure you are in the */home/wdps1902/html-processor* directory, after which you can install the project dependencies using the following commands:

 ```
  python3 -m venv venv
  source venv/bin/activate